 Here are five strikes against linking money with results:

 If your pay is tied to your own self-evaluation, you’ll likely be less forthcoming with critique for yourself.
 You’ll also probably hold back when you give upward feedback to your manager.

 Employees who are too honest may risk negative attention if their feedback isn’t well-received by others.
 This issue compounds itself if they’ve had a poor review in the past when they were honest about their performance.
 Over time, an employee can become afraid of honesty coming back to bite them come review time.

 Manager and employee are serving at cross purposes

 When an employee is worried about their compensation and future in the company and not necessarily how they can develop as an individual, they won’t be looking to the performance review as an opportunity - but as a punishment.

-Managers who are seeking to provide honest feedback or help their employee may feel pressured by the ratings process and how they’ll determine the employee’s pay.
+Managers who are seeking to provide honest feedback or help their employees may feel pressured by the rating process and how they’ll determine the employee’s pay.
 This can lead to them being less forthcoming or even overly negative if the relationship with the employee is not positive.